 DCP 5.1 Sound

-Change Audio Track Type to – 5.1
+Change Audio Track Type to – 5.1, not 5.1 Film.

-A 24 bit, 48 kHz.
-5.1 mix interleaved wav file can be added to the 5.1 audio track
+I can add a 24-bit, 48 kHz.
+5.1 mix interleaved wave file to the 5.1 audio track

 Correct channel order for 5.1 tracks: Left, Right, Center, LFE, LS, RS

-To make a 7.1 DCP you would make a supplemental package that adds 7.1 sound with 12 channels with Left Rear surround on channel 11 and Right Rear surround on channel 12.
+To make a 7.1 DCP, you would typically make a supplemental package that adds 7.1 sound to the 5.1 DCP.
+The left rear surround channel is on channel 11, and the right rear surround channel is on channel 12.